apple/swift-container-plugin/README.md

 ### Run the image

-You can deploy your service in the cloud, or use a standards-compliant container runtime such as `podman` to run it locally:
+Deploy your service in the cloud, or use a standards-compliant container runtime to run it locally:

 ```
 % podman run -p 8080:8080 registry.example.com/myservice@sha256:a3f75d0932d052dd9d448a1c9040b16f9f2c2ed9190317147dee95a218faf1df